A Characteristic Function for Shapley-Value-Based Attribution of Anomaly Scores: Discussion

-\subsubsection{Discussion.}

-The simple strategy of \textsc{marg} worked well probably because the perturbations were independent of the original data.
-However, it failed in some cases and can only be computed for limited types of anomaly scores.
-Within the Shapley-based methods (\textsc{IG}, \textsc{KSH}, \textsc{wKSH}, and \textsc{ASH}), the proposed strategy of \textsc{ASH} resulted in a somewhat stably good performance.
-Nonetheless, as it sometimes fails while the others are good (e.g., on \texttt{U2R} with \textsl{GMM} in Table~\ref{table:synthanom_mrr}), using these methods in ensembles may lead to a good performance in practice.
+Recall that in \cref{proposed:main}, we introduced a heuristic approximation of the characteristic function.
+We investigated the validity of the approximation by comparing the original relaxed characteristic function (i.e., $\hat{v}$ in \cref{eq:vfunc2}) and the heuristically approximated one (i.e., $\underline{v}$ in \cref{eq:vfunc3}).
+In \cref{table:approx}, we compare the Shapley value-based attribution using $\hat{v}$ and $\underline{v}$.
+In terms of the computation time for each $\bm{x}$, the attribution with $\underline{v}$ is significantly faster than that with $\hat{v}$, which is a natural consequence of the definitions.
+Meanwhile, the resulting MRRs with each characteristic function (in the setting of synthetic anomaly experiment in \cref{experiment:synth}) are similar to each other.
+We report the comparison only for the two datasets in \cref{table:approx} because the computation of $\hat{v}$ for datasets with more features was basically infeasible.

+\section{Discussion}

+The proposed strategy, \textsc{ASH}, resulted in a relatively stably good performance.
+Nonetheless, it sometimes failed while others were good (though the same could be said for all the methods; no one wins always).
+These observations tell us that using multiple attribution methods with multiple detection methods in ensembles may be good practice for interpreting anomaly detection.

+Analysis of each method's failure is an important question, though it is out of the scope of this paper because such failure analysis is meaningful only with in-depth experimentation for each particular anomaly detector, characteristic function, data, and anomaly type.
+This paper, instead, has provided a general overview of the relevant attribution methods to investigate their applicability.

+The simplest approach, \textsc{marg}, worked well in some cases.
+It is, in a sense, reassuring because \textsc{marg} has been the only way of anomaly attribution practiced in many use cases for a long time.
+However, it was sometimes substantially outperformed by other methods and can only be computed for limited types of anomaly scores, which motivates the use of the other attribution methods including the proposed one.

-As a general observation, \textsl{DAGMM} seems relatively difficult to interpret with more than tens of features, probably because of its non-additive nature.
-Such ``interpretation hardness'' will be interesting to elaborate on.
+Another general observation is that the anomaly score by \textsl{DAGMM} was relatively difficult to attribute, especially when $d \geq O(10)$, probably because of its strong non-additive nature.
+Such ``attribution hardness'' would be an interesting topic of future studies.